mendersoftware/mender-docs/08.Server-integration/03.Mutual-TLS-authentication/01.Keys-and-certificates/docs.md

 export MTLS_IP=

-# You need to create a separate user on your Mender instance.
+# You need to create a separate user in your Mender account.
 # The mtls server will authenticate devices on Mender as this user.
 # Fill these with the credentials of your newly created user.
 export MENDER_USERNAME="mtls@mender.io"